qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 Project Properties
 ==================

-In the properties window for the project under |nix| :menuselection:`File --> Project Properties` or |win| :menuselection:`Settings --> Project Properties` you set project specific options.
+In the properties window for the project under |nix| :menuselection:`Settings --> Project Properties` or |win| :menuselection:`Settings --> Project Properties` you set project specific options.
 These
 include: